Hugh O'Neill, Earl of Tyrone: Rise to power, 1580–1593

 On 30 June 1585, he attended the Irish House of Lords in Dublin, where he was recognised as the Earl of Tyrone.
 In 1587, he successfully persuaded Elizabeth I to grant him letters patent to the lands of Tír Eoghain.
 (Note: His patent was confirmed on 10 May 1587.
 This also confirmed his son Hugh as the successive 4th Baron Dungannon.)
 From 1587, the Crown grew suspicious of Tyrone and began attempts at curbing his growing power.
 Although Elizabeth I asserted herself as "Queen of Ireland" and recognised Tír Eoghain as merely an earldom, it was in practice a sovereign entity and the most powerful Gaelic polity in Ireland.
 In the mid-1590s, Elizabeth I characterised Tyrone as "a creature of our own"—a noble raised as an Englishman who had nonetheless turned his back on the English court in favour of political independence.
 In 1597, Tyrone countered that the queen had given him only what he was owed, and he "ascribed the things which he had gotten to his own scratching in the world than Her Majesty's goodness".
 During this period, Tyrone regularly bribed government officials, developed alliances with Gaelic clans, and relied on his extensive web of connections.

 Working with the Crown

-The 1st Earl of Essex was an early English ally to Tyrone.

 Per an arrangement with the Crown, Tyrone agreed to defend the Pale's borders from fellow Ulstermen in exchange for soldiers.
 This arrangement allowed him to extend his influence over southeastern Ulster.
 He assisted English forces during the Second Desmond Rebellion and had government footsoldiers readily available to him.
 Though the Pale gentry disliked Tyrone, they became dependent on his services to maintain order in Ireland, particularly as he threatened Turlough and the MacShanes.
 In December 1580, Arthur Grey praised Tyrone as "the only Irish nobleman that hath done any service and drawn blood since my coming".
 Tyrone was nicknamed "The Queen's O'Neill" for his loyalty to the Crown.
 Nevertheless, he presumably feared that the government might weaken his power by appointing a sheriff in Tír Eoghain.